 Principle 1: Remove natural light.
 Completely.

-Removing natural light was the most difficult step for me.
+Removing natural light was the most difficult step for me (love it).
 Eventually I realized I had no choice.

 The problem with natural light is that it is impossible to stabilize to the point of comfortable computer lighting for a person with sensitive eyes (more on this here and here).
 [Am I wrong on this?
 Please, do let me know in the comments how it could be done!]
 If your computer vision syndrome symptomes call for anti-reflective & glare-free computer lighting you have to sacrifice natural lighting.
 Sadly, this is a not an option.